Remitly/daydream/Readme.md

 # Daydream

-A chrome extension to record your actions into a [Nightmare](https://github.com/segmentio/nightmare) or [Puppeteer](https://github.com/GoogleChrome/puppeteer) script.
+A chrome extension to record your actions into a [Puppeteer](https://github.com/GoogleChrome/puppeteer) script.

 ## Example